 According to the Talgarth’s records, Joel moved in on October 27th 1969, a month before Manson follower Bruce Davis reportedly made his second trip to the

 Sharing the room with Joel was the female he was having a relationship with.

-flat overlooking the rear of the property.
+flat overlooking the rear of the property with a rail-line running alongside.
 Manager Joseph Falk was impressed

 over and try to encourage him to visit various sights around town with them.

 Depressed, he’d tell them that he was "unworthy of London" and was content to stay in his room.

 At one point during his stay, he told fellow traveller Harriet Smith about the